 - Moving your lips and tongue more.

-- Using other ways to communicate, like gestures, writing, or using computers.
-This is augmentative and alternative communication, or AAC.
+- Using other ways to communicate, like using gestures, writing, or working on a computer.
+These are types of augmentative and alternative communication, or AAC.

 The SLP can also work with your family and friends to help them learn ways to talk with and understand you.